Never forget to track your little one’s growth with this DIY letterboard. This will create memories for years to come.

 Looking back on monthly baby photos from their first year of life is so special.
 Learn how I made a DIY Letterboard to mark each month of our sweet little girl’s first year.

-For Liam and Charlie’s first birthdays, I made a monthly photo display out of an old frame (full tutorial here).
+For Liam and Charlie’s first birthdays, I made a monthly photo display out of an old frame.
 Look at how little they were!!!
 (Cue the hormonal tears!)

 For Evelyn, I of course needed something new and more girly.

 First, remove all the backing and glass from the frame.
-Then, cut your dowel rods down to the width of the opening of the frame.
+Then, cut your dowel rods down to the width of the frame’s opening.
 We eyeballed the cut (big surprise we didn’t measure, huh?!).

 Then, apply some glue from the glue gun to the cut felt strip.

 Step 3.
 Use Hot Glue to Secure the Felt

 Last, place one wooden dowel rod into the center of the felt strip and carefully press either side of the felt around the dowel rod.
 (Seriously be careful.
 That glue is hot!)

 Then you keep doing that until you have enough dowel rods to fill the entire opening of the frame!